 An article commissioned by La Repubblica‘s weekly magazine D. in Italy for publication on February 1, 2017.
-A slight variation of this will appear as my column in Caiman Cuadernos de Cine. — J.R.
+A slight variation of this appeared as one of my columns in Caiman Cuadernos de Cine. — J.R.

 I’ve never been adept at predicting the Oscars, and writing this shortly before the nominees are announced puts me at an even greater disadvantage.
 But the winners of the Golden Globes awards several weeks before the Academy Awards are a good indication of the overall trends in industry thinking.
 And the tendency in this year’s Golden Globes winners is a preference for ideological and aesthetic prestige over mainstream appeal: Moonlight for best drama, La La Land for best musical or comedy, Isabelle Huppert in Elle and Emma Stone in La La Land for best actress, Casey Affleck in Manchester by the Sea and Ryan Gosling in La La Land.
 Otherwise, La La Land broke the record for prizes by winning seven in all, including also screenplay and direction (Damien Chazelle) and original score (Justin Hurwitz).